vanceeasleaf/aces/docs/README.md

 - First principle calculation or molecular dynamics computation code usually needs structure files such as POSCAR of **VASP**,  data file of **LAMMPS**, struct file of **Quantum Espresso** and  input files such as INCAR, KPOINTS of **VASP**, CONTROL file of **ShengBTE**.
 The information of these files are similar but the format needs carefully treatment,for instance, the length and energy units.
 ACES is pretended to unify the input and out file format of all the materials computational codes to let user easily carry up a new engine.

-- A computational experiment project always be chaos because of confused folder structure and name.
+- A computational experiment project is always  chaotic because of confused folder structure and name.
 ACES let you manage your project in a unify standard which could be version controlled and is easily to track.

-- The software engineer method is applyed to computational experiment to extract reuseable materials and devices which let you contribute your module to the public or enjoy the materials database from the other scientists.
+- The software engineer method is applyed to computational experiment to extract reuseable materials and devices which let you contribute your module to the public or enjoy the materials database from  other scientists.

 ## How

-- Runners are defined to wrap a certain computational code and are design to be assemble of micro functional modules which could be used sequenly to complete a certain job or used though command-line to controll the job flexiblely.
+- Runners are defined to wrap a certain computational code and are design to be assemble of micro functional modules which could be used sequenly to complete a certain job or be used though command-line to controll the job flexiblely.

 - ACES uses json to manage the options of a project .
-A json file consists of the materials to be computed, what runner is used to compute it, the computing parameter such as temperature and sample length, and how many cores are intented to use.
+A json file consists of  materials to be computed,  runner  used to compute it,  computing parameters such as temperature and sample length, and how many cores are intented to be used.

 - A set of thermal conductivity calculation algorithm including NEMD, Muller-Plathe, Green-Kubo, NEGF, NMA, BTE are realized.

 - Input files and structure files for LAMMPS, VASP, ShengBTE, alamode etc. are ready to be generated.

-- Pbs are used to manage your tasks.
+- PBS are used to manage your tasks.

 - Automatically analysis including data formatting and graph generation are carried out.